snakescott/wedontsupportjoi/timeline.md

   [Fact Finding and action on the Media Lab](https://web.archive.org/web/20190907230816/https://president.mit.edu/speeches-writing/fact-finding-and-action-media-lab), announcing "an immediate, thorough and independent investigation" into the allegations made in Farrow's article.

+# Thanks and recognition

+Thanks and recognition to all those whose actions of speaking up, reporting, etc made this timeline possible.
+Special thanks to [Arwa Mboya](https://virtuallyari.com/), a Masters student at the Media Lab, and Signe Swenson, a former MIT employee and major source for Farrow's article.